willyg302/gulp-awslambda/README.md

 Set your AWS region.

-#### `alias = 'some-alias'`
+### `alias`

 Requires publish=true.
 Creates an alias for the version being published.
 If the alias already exists, it is updated to point to the version being published.

-#### `aliasDescription = 'description of alias'`

-Requires alias.
+Alternate versions may be specified.
+The following options are supported:

+#### `name`

+Required.
+The name of the alias.

+#### `description`

 Optional text to describe the function's version alias.

+#### `version`

+Optional version number to which to assign the alias.
+If not specified, the alias will be assigned to the version just published.